Buying Tips

 Verify the auction sheet before agreeing to buy

 Get the original auction record from JP Sheet.
-Check the grade, mileage, damage diagram, R/RA status and any E marks.
-This takes minutes and costs $7.
-If the sheet reveals serious problems — RA grade, structural repairs, mileage doubt, E3 mark — you can walk away before spending any more money.
+Check the grade, mileage, damage diagram, R/RA status and any E marks. $7, under 60 seconds.
+If the sheet reveals RA grade, structural repairs, mileage doubt stars or E3 marks — walk away before spending any more money.

 2